-In-app tutorials are truly your product’s first handshake with users.
+In-app tutorials are your product’s first handshake with users.
 It’s the first time your product is stripped free of the bells, whistles, and kind words of your marketing or sales team.
-Your product is out on its own, and it needs to impress.
+It's out on its own, and it needs to impress.

 How can your product ensure love at first use?
 Vía in-app tutorials.

 It’s time to play cupid and couple your product with users in a way that’s authentic, useful, and winning for the increase in product adoption, customer retention, lifetime value, NPS scores, and other relevant metrics.

 Let’s dive into first impressions of in-app guides.